sganz/CrankWheel/README.md

 - Possible fillets and arcs for bottom of teeth.
 - Better control of tooth width, they are currently proportioned at 50-50 duty cycle which for low tooth count larger wheels might not be what's desired.
-- Text Block with specs of generated wheel as part of the drawing

 Some of the above can be easily done in QCAD with a small amount of manual work.